GiasuddinvuiyaBD/CS50P-Notes/Week_0/Notes.md

 The results of running the `python.py` program is `hello, world`.

 🎉 **Congrats!** You’ve just written and run your first Python program!

+---
+## Functions 🛠️

+Functions are like actions (or verbs) that a computer or programming language already knows how to perform.

+They allow you to tell the computer what to do in a clear and efficient way.

+For example, in your `hello.py` program, the `print()` function is designed to display text or output directly in the terminal window.